fannyhasbi/sokowolu/README.md

 # Sokowolu
-## A web application that introduce the greates part of an amazing village, Sokowolu
+## A web application that introduce the greatest part of an amazing village, Sokowolu